adeoladevops/BashMult/README.md

-This contains the script for both the list for and C styled For Loops for this project with user interaction The user is asked to enter what Multiplication table he wishes to view, then follow up with a question of whether to show in full or partial with view in ascending order or otherwise.
+This contains the script for both the list for and C styled For Loops for this project with user interaction<br>
+The user is asked to enter what Multiplication table he wishes to view, then follow up with a question of<br>
+whether to show in full or partial with view in ascending order or otherwise.<br>
-The ones without "order" has no sorting features Cheers!!!
+The ones without "order" has no sorting features<br>
+Cheers!!!<br>

 ********************Listform For Loop********************

-#!/bin/bash
+#!/bin/bash<br>

-# Get user input for the number, table choice, and order preference
+#Get user input for the number, table choice, and order preference<br>

-read -p "Enter a number for the multiplication table you want to see: " numb read -p "Do you want the Full table (F) or Partial table (P)?
-Enter F or P: " ans ans=${ans,,}  # Convert choice to lowercase
+read -p "Enter a number for the multiplication table you want to see: " numb<br>
+read -p "Do you want the Full table (F) or Partial table (P)?
+Enter F or P: " ans<br>
+ans=${ans,,}  # Convert choice to lowercase<br>

-# Ask for order preference (ascending or descending)
+#Ask for order preference (ascending or descending)<br>

 read -p "Do you want to see the table in Ascending (A) or Descending (D) order?
-Enter A or D: " sort sort=${sort,,}  # Convert order to lowercase
+Enter A or D: " sort<br>
+sort=${sort,,}  # Convert order to lowercase<br>
 if [[ "$ans" == "f" ]]; then
     # Full table from 1 to 12
     if [[ "$sort" == "a" ]]; then